mhmatthewhugley/Google-Compute-Engine-Docker-Compose-Setup/README.md

 # Google-Compute-Engine-Docker-Compose-Setup

-This is my setup for Tailscale and Pihole(Unbound is included as a option.).
+This is my setup I use for Tailscale and Pihole(Unbound is included as a option.).
 In docker using compose.
-On Google Cloud Compute Engine
+On a Google Cloud Compute Engine VM instance.

+## Setup VM instance.
 Then run the commands below in the order presented: (The commands are based on "https://docs.docker.com/engine/install/debian/#install-using-the-repository", and "https://levelup.gitconnected.com/the-easiest-docker-docker-compose-setup-on-compute-engine-ec171c09a29a)
 ")